skupperproject/skupper/doc/tls/README.md

 - **ca.crt** PEM encoded X.509 certificate(s), trusted Certificate Authorities
   "database".
 Multiple certificates can be concatenated in this field.

-## Controller-Managed TLS in Kubernetes
+## Default Controller-managed TLS in Kubernetes

 The Skupper controller for Kubernetes will automate the creation of the TLS Credentials for a Site's Links and RouterAccess.
 In this model, there is no